moves-rwth/storm/documentation/installation/manual-configuration.md

 categories: [Installation]
 ---

-For advanced users and people developing under storm, we recommend to install some dependencies by hand, and configuring storm for improved usability.
+For advanced users and people developing under Storm, we recommend to install some dependencies by hand, and configuring Storm for improved usability.
 This document collects these steps.

 # TOC